Nectridea

-Nectridea is the name of an extinct order of lepospondyl tetrapods from the Carboniferous and Permian periods, including animals such as Diplocaulus.
+Nectridea is an extinct order of lepospondyl tetrapods from the Carboniferous and Permian periods, including animals such as Diplocaulus.
 In appearance, they would have resembled modern newts or aquatic salamanders, although they are not close relatives of modern amphibians.
 They were characterized by long, flattened tails to aid in swimming, as well as numerous features of the vertebrae.

 Description

 Nectrideans are a diverse group of tetrapods, including the aquatic Urocordylidae, the presumably terrestrial Scincosauridae, and the bizarre horned members of Diplocaulidae (also known as Keraterpetonidae), which includes the "boomerang-headed" Diplocaulus, one of the most famous genera of prehistoric amphibians (in the traditional sense of the word).
 By the time the earliest known nectrideans appeared in the Late Carboniferous fossil record, they had already diversified into these families, indicating that basal nectrideans are unknown.
 These different families are united primarily by features of the spinal column rather than the skull.